Brobz/nuca_script/README.md

     python nuca_script.py tutorial_nuca.nuca

 This should parse the source file (tutorial_nuca.nuca) and compile it into an executable called TUTORIAL_NUCA (our specified program name)
-**Note:** If you want to change the output file name, you can pass in an outut parameter like this:
+**Note:** If you want to change the output file name, you can pass in an output parameter like this:

     python nuca_script.py tutorial_nuca.nuca -o output_file_name